coldhenry/Model-Predictive-Control-of-Autonomous-Car/README.md

 ## How to Run

-There are 4 methods you can try, namely *dueling DQN*, *double DQN*, *double DQN with cnn*, and *double DQN with prioritized replay buffer*, with corresponding file name.

-ex. if you want to try double DQN in highway environment, just do
+if you want to try reproducing the results, just do
 ```
-cd Highway
+cd src
-python double_dqn.py
+python main.py
 ```

 ### Configure the Environment